-- 11. If the parties agree on a resolution of their dispute, or any part of it, the Member or Judicial Registrar presiding may dispose of the appeal in the way agreed, including by making consent orders. - 12.
-If the parties require additional time to continue their negotiations, the Member or Judicial Registrar presiding may: - a. grant a period of two (2) weeks for further discussion; and/or - b. list the appeal for another PC. - 13.
-If the parties do not reach agreement at the PC, or within two weeks after the conference, and the Member or Judicial Registrar presiding has not exercised their discretion under [12] above, the registry will issue directions for the further conduct of the appeal. - 14.
-If the parties do not intend to call expert evidence, the appeal will be listed for hearing using fast track directions. - 15.
-If the parties propose to call expert evidence, the registry will issue standard directions for preliminary steps and an early review by the Member managing the LVA list.
+- 22. If the parties agree on a resolution of their dispute, or any part of it, the convenor presiding may dispose of the appeal in the way agreed, including by making consent orders. - 23.
+If the parties require additional time to continue their negotiations, the convenor presiding may: - (a) grant a period of two (2) weeks for further discussion, and/or - (b) list the appeal for another PC. - 24.
+If the parties do not reach agreement at the PC, or within two weeks of the conference, and the convenor presiding has not exercised their discretion under [22] above, the Registry will issue the Standard Directions.
+These Directions set out preliminary steps parties must take before a review of the matter by the Member managing the LVA list.